es-na-battlesnake/snakes/README.md

 ## Adding snakes

 1. Add snake directory within `snakes`
-2. Make new program config in `supervisord.conf` choosing a new port
+2. Make new program config in `supervisord.conf` choosing a new port.
+Currently we have snakes in two languages (Ruby and Go)
+     - Ruby snakes run on ports 4567+
+     - Go snakes run on 8080+

 ## Running snakes